TABLE OF CONTENTS

 Note: The categories have been named in recognition of the natural environment in which the race takes place.
 The names used are from the surrounding wildlife.

-5.7.
-The awards ceremony for all distances and categories will be detailed in the runner´s guide.
+5.6.
+The awards ceremony for all distances will take place at the Finsih Line.

-- Reading, understanding, and accepting, without limitation, all of the articles listed in ULTRA FIORD® 2017‘s Rules and Regulations.
-After doing so, the interested participant will be redirected to Welcu.
+- Reading, understanding, and accepting, without limitation, all of the articles listed in ULTRA FIORD® 2024‘s Rules and Regulations.
+After doing so, the interested participant will be redirected to WeTravel.

-- After obtaining the registration code, the interested participant must complete the registration form, which is available on Welcu’s official website, and must pay a non-refundable deposit of $10,000 CLP (USD $20) in order to enter the evaluation process.
+- Complete the registration form, which is available on WeTravel’s official website, and must pay the non-refundable administrative fee in order to enter the evaluation and selection process.

 - Waiting for the interested participant’s registration approval within a time period of 1 to 7 days.